New York City speed camera program: 2021-present

-In October 2021, the Executive Director of Transportation Alternatives said: “Speed cameras save lives....
+In October 2021, the executive director of Transportation Alternatives said: “Speed cameras save lives....
 Speed cameras are also popular — with 78 percent of New York City voters supporting more speed cameras in school zones."
 In 2021, over half of the vehicles that received one speed camera violation did not receive a second one.
 That year, there were 266 traffic deaths in New York City.

 Before 2022, the DOT's speed cameras operated only from 6 a.m. to 10 p.m. on weekdays.

-Then, New York’s legislature (SB 5602, 2022) eliminated the restriction for cameras to operate solely between 6 a.m. and 10 p.m. on weekdays as of August 2022.
+Then, New York's legislature (SB 5602, 2022) eliminated the restriction for cameras to operate solely between 6 a.m. and 10 p.m. on weekdays as of August 2022.
 The bill was stripped, however, of provisions that would have taken away vehicle registrations for 90 days if drivers received multiple tickets, instituting an escalating fine schedule for repeat offenders (rather than, as is the case, had each succeeding ticket still be for $50), and resulted in insurance companies being notified about their clients' behavior.
-In August 1, 2022, the DOT launched 24/7 speed camera operations in its speed cameras, more than doubling hours of operation of the cameras.
+On August 1, 2022, the DOT launched 24/7 speed camera operations in its speed cameras, more than doubling hours of operation of the cameras.

 In the first four weeks after the speed cameras went 24/7, the speed cameras issued 656,794 violations, representing $32.8 million in total fines.
 The DOT said that from 2014 to 2020 there had been a 72% drop in speeding at locations with speed cameras.

 In 2024, at least 132 vehicles received 100 or more speed camera tickets.
 Two vehicles received over 500 tickets, and one received 562 tickets; it was ticketed on average once every 16 hours.
 One car had 19 violations in the year through mid-March, before it ultimately struck and killed an 8-year-old boy in Queens, and the driver was charged with driving at an unsafe speed and criminally negligent homicide.

 New York City Councilmember Inna Vernikov voted against expanding the speed camera program.
 In September 2022, it was reported that Vernikov had been caught on camera for repeatedly and recklessly speeding through school zones.
 She had received 23 camera-issued tickets since mid-2020.

+A 2025 study, using quasi-experimental evidence, found that speed cameras in New York City caused a reduction in collisions by 30% and injuries by 16%.